Thijssen-Lab/NIAMH-MPCD/docs/OutputGuide.md

 ## Introduction

-This is just meant to be a quick and dirty guide to the MPCD output data files and what one might find in them.
-It is not meant to be a complete reference.

-Output files for the MPCD must be requested in the input json file.

-The table below lists all output files, a brief description of their contents, as well as a list of the data found within.
+This is is a comprehensive reference guide to MPCD output data files and what one might find in them.
+The output files listed in these tables must be requested in the input.json file using the flags highlighted in the input tag column.
+With the exception of `synopsisOut`, the values in the input are the frequency with which the relevent data will be written to the outputs for the corresponding tag.
+While all outputs are written to `.dat` files, they are essentially text files and are not compressed.

 ## Output Tables

 ### System Information

-All tags suffixed with "out", unless otherwise specified, take a value representing how frequently (in timesteps) you want that quantity to be dumped to file.

 Input tag       |Output file         | Description
 ---             |---                 | ---